 Why do I need to update?

 The CDRouter development team is constantly making improvements to the CDRouter software.
-Some of these changes require support in the underlying operating system and kernel.
-As a result, sometimes this means that the underlying operating system and kernel need updating.
+Some of these changes require updates to the underlying operating system and kernel of the NTA1000 hardware platform.

-If your NTA1000 is running Ubuntu or CentOS 6, you’ll need to re-image your disk(s) in order to update.
-Re-imaging your disk(s) will completely replace what’s currently on the disk(s) with new and updated content.
-Instructions on how to re-image your disks can be found here.
+If your NTA1000 is running CentOS 6 or Ubuntu, you will need to re-image your disk(s) in order to update.
+Re-imaging your disk(s) will completely erase what is currently on the disk(s) and replace it with new and updated content.
+See “Rebuilding the NTA1000 Operating System” for more information and instructions.

 Back Up Your Data

 Although installing the nta1000-updates RMP and running the script does not require backing up your data first, it’s still recommended and always good practice.

 You can read more about performing backups in the “What’s the best way to back up and restore CDRouter?” article.

 The latest nta1000-updates RPM is available at the QA Cafe software repository.
 The RPM bundles a script with various supporting files.

 Upgrading the RPM alone will not make any system changes; the script must be run after.
 The update script will make many changes to your NTA1000 system software.
 The script may also install a new Linux kernel as well as additional software packages from the CentOS repository that are required by CDRouter.
 These are the same updates that are applied to new NTA1000 systems being shipped.

 To upgrade the nta1000-updates RPM, open up a terminal window and enter the following commands: